 Regulatory Enhancement Project

-In December, the Responsible Energy Development Act was passed, which creates a single regulator for oil, gas, oil sands and coal projects in the province.
-Consultations about the regulations under this new Act are now complete.
+In December 2012, the Responsible Energy Development Act was passed, which creates a single regulator for upstream oil, gas, oil sands and coal projects in the province.

 The Alberta Energy Regulator will be hosting industry information sessions on March 19-21, 2014 in Calgary.

 On November 5, 2013, the Alberta government passed regulations that give the Alberta Energy Regulator more authority.

 - Public notice of applications made to the Alberta Energy Regulator is given to Albertans.